9 clothing essentials for three season trekking in the Indian Himalayas

 A combination of lightweight inner liner socks, and outer thicker "sports" socks.
 Preferably synthetic and ankle length.
 Inner socks provide wicking and outer socks provide cushion and support.

 Decathlon's Forclaz 500 for inner socks (Rs 549 (2 pairs), < 100 grams) and a pair of Hans Siachen Merino wool socks (Rs 1400, < 100 grams) for outer socks.

 At inditramp we have an inclination for lightweight trail running shoes over heavy boots.
 Look for shoes that offer reinforced toe box and sides and come with bigger and more aggressive outsole lugs.

 It's a shame that the Kalenji Kapteren Crossover have been discontinued and Decathlon has no worthy replacement.
 We reviewed and loved these lightweight trail runners.
-Nevertheless, Columbia India's North Plains WP are tough, grippy and fit the bill at around 350 grammes.
+Nevertheless, Columbia's Peakfreak XCRSN is a tough leather shoe with an excellent grippy outsole (₹ 5099).

 A watch helps keep a check on distance and speed.
 A trekking watch must feature a time, day and date display.
 Yes, we are not ashamed to admit we have lost track of dates and days on a multi day trek.
 A hourly chime and an alarm are a useful add-on too.